 Prior to pursuing a career in law, Joseph was an accounting supervisor at Supervalu, Inc. (Albertsons) in Boise.
 He received his Bachelor of Business Administration from Boise State University in 2003 and his Juris Doctor from Quinnipiac University School of Law in 2013.

 Annie joined Boise State University as Title IX Coordinator in 2013.
 In 2014, she was promoted to Director of Title IX/ADA/504 Compliance, and in October 2016 moved the Office of the General Counsel as Associate General Counsel.
 Prior to joining Boise State she worked as a staff attorney at the Idaho Coalition Against Sexual & Domestic Violence for six years.
 Her experience includes compliance with civil rights laws and policy development and implementation.
 Annie was a part of the Idaho Academy of Leadership for Lawyers class of 2013, is a editorial board member for the Journal of Campus Title IX Compliance and Best Practices, and has written numerous articles on Title IX compliance and related topics.
 Annie graduated with a Juris Doctor, cum laude, from Gonzaga University School of Law in 2007.
 She is currently pursing her Ph.D. in Public Policy and Administration at Boise State University.

 Rachel joined Boise State University in 2014 as the Contracts Administrator.
 She previously worked at Boise State in 2006 as the Director of Donor Relations for University Advancement.
-Before joining Boise State, Rachel worked as a management assistant, a deputy clerk and operations supervisor in both the Magistrate and District Courts and in a Boise law firm where she worked in civil litigation.
-Rachel received her undergraduate degree from Boise State University, and a Leadership and Court Management Certification from the National Center for State Courts.
+Before joining Boise State, Rachel worked as a management assistant, a deputy clerk and Court Operations Supervisor in both Magistrate and District Courts.
+She also worked in a Boise law firm in civil litigation.
+Rachel received her undergraduate degree from Boise State, and an Executive Court Development Certification from the National Center for State Courts.